 In 1997, in response to massive protests by indigenous groups - including a blockade of the Maya ruins of Copán - the Honduran government signed a legal agreement with Maya Chorti for the titling of 14,700 hectares of land but has since failed to deliver fully on that promise.

 The Xicaques (Tolupanes) comprise 28 groups in six municipalities of the departments of Yoro and Francisco Morazán.
 The total population numbers around 10,000 people who are governed by assemblies of elders and shamans.
-Land is owned and shared communally.
-Although in some communities the Tol language is still spoken, most Xicaque now use Spanish.
+The land is owned and shared communally.
+Although in some communities the Tol language is still spoken, most Xicaque now uses Spanish.

 Pacific coast and central populations suffered considerable population reduction and displacement due to Spanish gold and silver mining activities in Honduras.
 In addition, many thousands of enslaved indigenous captives from Honduras were transferred to toil in the Caribbean and in the mines of Peru.